 Updated: July 14, 2021

 On May 17, Microsoft published message center notification MC256835 to advise tenants about the introduction for what they call a “PST version retention policy.”
 This has nothing to do with retention labels or retention policies.
-Instead, it’s limiting the number of versions kept for PST files stored in SharePoint Online and OneDrive for Business document libraries.
+Instead, it’s about controlling PST storage in SharePoint Online by limiting the number of versions kept for PST files stored in SharePoint Online and OneDrive for Business document libraries.

 Versioning is a SharePoint feature.
 In a nutshell, as users make changes to files in document libraries, they create versions of the files.
 In some cases, such as when editing Office documents using Autosave, a single edit session might generate twenty or thirty versions, depending on the number of changes made.
 The number of versions kept in a document library is defined in library settings (Figure 1) in a range of 300 to 50,000.

 SharePoint keeps multiple versions of files to ensure that the user can go back to a previous version.
 To do this, select a document and then Version history.
 You can then select a version to restore (Figure 2).